Experiential marketing, what is it good for?

 Chicago Bulls point guard Derrick Rose was in attendance to challenge fans to win a pair of free trainers by taking them off a shelf that happened to be 10 foot in the air.

 It’s a relevant, exciting and memorable experience for all the kids who took part.

 I’m not even sure if you can buy Mountain Dew in the UK anymore, so maybe they should carry out more of these kind of stunts.

-To drive awareness and encourage people to try Mountain Dew Energy the marketing team designed a 43-day ‘guerrilla tour’ that targeted consumers at festivals, transport hubs and in city centres.
+To drive awareness and encourage people to try Mountain Dew Energy the marketing team designed a 43-day ‘guerrilla tour’ in 2012 that targeted consumers at festivals, transport hubs and in city centres.

 A team of 15 brand ambassadors drove around the UK in a Mountain Dew truck, hosting various competitions and giveaways.
 They also dished out free samples.

 This video explains more: